Consensys/mythx-cli/README.rst

       --debug / --no-debug            Provide additional debug output --access-token TEXT             Your access token generated from the MythX dashboard
+      --eth-address TEXT              Your MythX account's Ethereum address --password TEXT                 Your MythX account's password as set in the dashboard
       --format [simple|json|json-pretty]
                                       The format to display the results in --help                          Show this message and exit.